jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 -- *static*, *interactive* and *dynamic* visualization and analysis.
 To see the reports you can click the links below and download html files, which are named as the report itself.

-* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Visualization/Lab1)**: Scatter plot, smoothing, histogram, shiny checkbox application.
+* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Visualization/Lab1)**: Scatter plot, smoothing, histogram, shiny check-box application.

 * **[Lab2](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Visualization/Lab2)**: Perception in visualization, various scatter plots, 2d-density contour versus scatter plots, multidimensional scaling.